 One thing to note is that the Aeroplan Buddy Pass is a one time deal per card.
 It is not an annual benefit.
 Couples who travel together can each get a Buddy Pass if they each apply for a qualifying credit card.
 This can be quite useful if you happen to be a family of 4.

-It’s also noting the terms and conditions about the Buddy Pass state the following:
+The terms and conditions of the Buddy Pass state the following: